You (Almost) Can't Beat Brute Force for 3-Matroid Intersection

 We note that $\ell$-MI captures as special cases canonical NP-complete problems already when $\ell=3$.
 This includes Hamiltonian Path (on directed graphs) and $3$-{\em dimensional matching} ($3$-DM) (see \Cref{sec:matroidOverview}).
 Hence, $3$-MI does not admit a polynomial time algorithm unless P=NP \cite{karp2010reducibility}.
 To quote E.L.
 Lawler, solving $3$-MI ``would reduce the whole panoply of combinatorial optimization at our feet'' \cite{camerini1975bounds}.

-Fortunately, there is a silver lining, as both $3$-DM and Hamiltonian Path can be solved by a faster-than-brute-force algorithm.
-Hamiltonian Path in an $n$-vertex graph can be solved in time $O\left(1.657^n\right)$ \cite{bjorklund2014determinant}\footnote{Note that for a Hamiltonian Path instance with $m= \Omega\left(n^2\right)$ edges, the bound is $O\left(c^{\sqrt{m}}\right)$ for $c<2$.}, and $3$-DM can be solved in time $O\left(c^m\right)$ for $c < 2$, where $m$ is the input size (follows from \cite{FGLS19} combined with one of \cite{goyal2015deterministic,bjorklund2017narrow}).
-Also, there are some heuristics for general $3$-MI (e.g., \cite{camerini1975bounds,camerini1978heuristically}).
-However, for general $3$-MI instances no known algorithm has a running time better than the simple brute force algorithm which enumerates over all $k$-subsets of the ground set, where $k$ is the cardinality of a basis.\footnote{All bases of a matroid have the same cardinality, called the {\em rank} of the matroid \cite{schrijver2003combinatorial}.} Alas, this algorithm runs in time $\Omega \left(\frac{2^n}{n}\right)$, where $n$ is the size of the ground set.
-Whether this algorithm can be qualitatively improved is the first question of this paper:
+Fortunately, there is a silver lining: on {\em linear} matroids (including $3$-DM and Hamiltonian Path), $\ell$-MI can be solved by a faster-than-brute-force algorithm.
+Specifically, Eiben et al.~\cite{eiben2024determinantal} recently showed that $\ell$-MI, on linear matroids represented by a common field, can be solved in time $2^{O(\ell\cdot k)}$, where $k$ is the cardinality of a basis.\footnote{All bases of a matroid have the same cardinality, called the {\em rank} of the matroid \cite{schrijver2003combinatorial}.} This, in conjunction with the results of Fomin et al. \cite{FGLS19}, leads to an algorithm whose runtime is $O\left(c^n\right)$ for $c < 2$, where $n$ is the size of the ground set, for any fixed $\ell\in \mathbb{N}$.
+However, for general $3$-MI instances, aside from some heuristics (e.g., \cite{camerini1975bounds,camerini1978heuristically}), no known algorithm has a running time better than the simple brute-force algorithm, which enumerates over all $k$-subsets of the ground set, where $k$ is the rank.
+Alas, this algorithm runs in time $\Omega \left(\frac{2^n}{n}\right)$, where $n$ is the size of the ground set.
+Whether this algorithm can be qualitatively improved is the first question addressed in this paper.

 \begin{introquestion}{Question 1:} Can $3$-matroid intersection be solved in time $O \left(c^{n} \right)$ for $c < 2$? \end{introquestion}